sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 ## Fan Support Event #1 - Distribution of Photocards
-Because we knew that Singaenas loves fan made IU merchandise, we made and distributed fan made photocards on each day of the concert.
+We also made and distributed fan made photocards on each day of the concert.
-Since our fan made merchandise last year went out in a flash, this year we prepared 600 sets of photocards for each concert day in anticipation of the high demand.
+Since our fan made merchandise went out in a flash last year, this year we prepared 600 sets of photocards for each concert day in anticipation of the high demand.
 <br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/photos/a.365052393670181/1422687734573303/){:target="_blank"}</i>

 {% capture images %}